sjmiller8182/BeerAnalysis/CodeBook.md

 | State      | State      | character         |
 | Name       | Brewery_name | character       |

+### Generated Columns in `merged_data`

+`ShortStyle`: computed by extracting the most relevant string from style.
+Since this column is computed from `Style` it will have the same missingness structure as `Style`.

 #### Merge Strategy

 Data is merged with [`mergedata.R`](https://github.com/KThompson0308/beeranalysis/blob/master/analysis/data/mergedata.R).
 Data are left merged (`brewery.csv` on to `beer.csv`) by `Brewery_id` with `merge` from `{base}`.